thosgood/this-weeks-finds/markdown/week12.md

-Briefly, many people believe that physical observables in quantum gravity should commute with the Hamiltonian constraint (cf "[week11](week11.html)"); this means that they are time-independent, or constants of motion, and this makes the dynamics of quantum gravity hard to ferrett out.
+Briefly, many people believe that physical observables in quantum gravity should commute with the Hamiltonian constraint (cf "week11"); this means that they are time-independent, or constants of motion, and this makes the dynamics of quantum gravity hard to ferrett out.
 Kuchar calls such quantities "perennials."
-But Rovelli has made a proposal for how to recover dynamics from perennials, basically by considering 1-parameter families A_t of perennials, ironically called "evolving constants of motion."
+But Rovelli has made a proposal for how to recover dynamics from perennials, basically by considering 1-parameter families $A_t$ of perennials, ironically called "evolving constants of motion."
 Kuchar argues against this proposal on two grounds: first, he does not think physical observables need to commute with the Hamiltonian constraint, and second,